VAIJ-TEJAS/Articles/Advanced_Tkinter/draft4.md

 ![Tkinter_interface][2]

+The `train_and_plot` function trains a linear regression model on the dataset, predicts the target values, calculates the mean squared error for both training and testing sets, and then plots the predicted values against the actual values using matplotlib.
+It also displays the calculated mean squared errors on the GUI window.

 # Advanced Widgets
 Tkinter provides a wide range of widgets beyond the basic ones like labels and buttons.
 You can explore and utilize widgets like treeview, notebook, progressbar, etc. to create sophisticated user interfaces.